 There might be pressurized oil trapped inside the product even if it is disconnected from the carrier.
 Be aware of possible blank firing while greasing or removing and installing breaker tools.
-See "Changing the tool" on page 59.

 Pressure accumulators

 The safety label on or near the accumulator is shown below.